-- ► Whether the engagement team obtains appropriate audit evidence responsive to the assessed risks of material misstatement at the assertion level, rather than only focusing on the quantitative sufficiency of audit evidence; - ► Whether the engagement team performs further in-depth responses to audit risk to reduce audit risk to an acceptably low level for significant risks; - Whether the engagement team performs appropriate audit procedures in individual situations as tests of controls and substantive procedures; - Whether the engagement team assesses whether the information prepared by the audited company and information prepared by the management's experts is sufficiently reliable.
+- ► Whether the engagement team obtains appropriate audit evidence responsive to the assessed risks of material misstatement at the assertion level, rather than only focusing on the quantitative sufficiency of audit evidence; - Whether the engagement team performs further in-depth responses to audit risk to reduce audit risk to an acceptably low level for significant risks; - Whether the engagement team performs appropriate audit procedures in individual situations as tests of controls and substantive procedures; - Whether the engagement team assesses whether the information prepared by the audited company and information prepared by the management's experts is sufficiently reliable.

-The following examples of identified deficiencies, as pointed out in the past year, are also frequent in the current year:
+The following examples of identified deficiencies, as pointed out in past years, are also frequent in the current year:

-- The audit procedures performed and audit evidence obtained were not relevant to the assessed risks of material misstatement. - The engagement team identified significant risks but did not perform substantive procedures that responded individually to the risks. - The engagement team identified inconsistencies and irregularities with other audit evidence but did not determine the necessity of additional audit procedures. - The engagement team only performed annual comparisons and monthly fluctuation analyses.
-The procedures performed by the engagement team as substantive analytical procedures did not meet the requirements for substantive procedures because they did not assess the nature and relevance of the data to be used for developing expectations of recorded amounts, etc. - In sampling for the audit procedures in response to the assessed risk, the engagement team did not select samples from the appropriate selection range to reach a conclusion for the entire population. - When using information prepared by the audited company, the engagement team did not evaluate whether the information had sufficient reliability for audit purposes.
+- The engagement team did not assess whether the audit evidence obtained through the audit procedures was adequate to identify risks of misstatement. - The engagement team identified significant risks but did not perform substantive procedures that responded individually to the risks. - The engagement team identified inconsistencies and irregularities with other audit evidence but did not determine the necessity of additional audit procedures. - The procedures performed by the engagement team as substantive analytical procedures did not meet the requirements for substantive procedures since the engagement team only performed annual comparisons and monthly fluctuation analyses, and they did not assess the reliability of the data used by the auditor to estimate booked amounts and ratios, and whether the engagement team's estimate was precise enough to identify misstatements which could lead material misstatements. - In sampling for audit procedures, the engagement team did not examine whether the sample size it had determined was adequate to keep sampling risk at a tolerably low level. - When testing items selected by specific sampling, the engagement team did not examine whether it was necessary to obtain additional audit evidence for the remaining part of the population. - When using information prepared by the audited company, the engagement team did not evaluate whether the information had sufficient reliability for audit purposes.